NuriaExtremadouro/apollo-server-poc/README.md

 This is a Proof of Concept with a sample project setup to use GQL with Apollo Server for the backend.
 It is meant to be complemented by the Apollo Client POC.

 The main point of using GQL in our backend is to be able to return to clients only what they need.
-In this document, we'll present:
-- The POC's folder structure.
-- What's the raw data structure.
-- What does the client app need.
-- How the schema is structured for the client.
-- How the resolvers populate the schema fields.
-- A comparison between Apollo/GQL and API REST.
+This document explains how the POC does that as well as some GQL concepts.

 At the end of the document you can find the commands to run this project and how to use the Apollo Sandbox.